Virtual midi ports

 Configure MIDI ports according to the recommendations on top of this page.
 Please note that the Midi studio has two fields that will be combined to create the port names visible to the plugin: the Device Name field and the Ports list.

-The plugins can use any port, but if you want to use exactly the port names that are default in the plugin, the Device Name field must be completely empty.
-If it is not empty, its content will be added to the port name, and you will need to select the appropriate port name in the plugin.
+The plugins can use any port, but if you want to use the plugin's default port names, the Device Name field must be completely empty.
+If it is not empty, its content will be added to the port name, and you must select the appropriate port name in the plugin.

 Important note if you are using Logic:

-In the Midi input configuration, you must deselect the ports that are used to send information to Stream Deck; otherwise, you will have midi loops that totally ruin every attempt to do something productive....
+In the Midi input configuration, you must deselect the ports used to send information to Stream Deck; otherwise, you will have midi loops that totally ruin every attempt to do something productive....